Lac de Grand Maison

 Lac de Grand Maison is a lake in Isère, France.
 At an elevation of 1698 m, its surface area is 2.19 km^{2}.
 It is created by the Grand'Maison Dam (constructed between 1978 and 1985) and serves as the upper reservoir in a pumped-storage hydroelectric scheme.

+Geography

+Lake Grand'Maison is located between the Belledonne and Grandes Rousses mountain ranges, below the Col du Glandon pass.
+It extends across the communes of Vaujany in the Isère department (major part of the lake) and Saint-Colomban-des-Villards in the Savoie department.